 One of the most fun places at the Boardwalk (for guests 21 and over) is Jellyrolls.
-Jellyrolls is a dueling piano bar that specializes in music from the 70’s, 80’s, 90’s.
+Jellyrolls is a dueling piano bar that specializes in all types of music.
 The pianists are really talented and can take just about any song request you can think of.
 It’s a busy place and a lot of fun for a grownup’s night out.
 Atlantic Dance Hall is right next door to Jellyrolls.
 The Dance Hall is another fun spot for anyone 21+.
 It plays everything from the 80’s through today.

 For general family fun, there are street performers, carnival games, caricature artists, and more up and down the Boardwalk.
 There’s also a full arcade.

 It’s also worth noting that, even though it’s not an official part of the Boardwalk Inn Resort, Fantasia Gardens Mini Golf is a short walk away.
 It’s a popular spot in the evening, but isn’t usually too busy during the day.